wlorand/dataviz-planet-moons-proto/README.md

 # Project Description

-planet-moons-proto: sample implementation of OGMA Graphing Lib Expand / Collapse Node functionality
+dataviz-planet-moons-proto: sample implementation of OGMA graphing library expand / collapse nodes in a force-directed layout (@ OpsRamp IT - 2019)